precogo/Mc-Prechiii/README.md

 - 👋 Hi, I’m @MrCSammy
 - 👀 I’m interested in ...
-All programing programming languages
+All programing languages
 - 🌱 I’m currently learning git and github
 - 💞️ I’m looking to collaborate on ...all
 - 📫 How to reach me ... please mail